NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

 useful when the underlying dataset is quite large and thus impractical to download - some DANDI sets can even be on the terabyte (TB) scale!

-The general tutorial for using the :code:`ros3` driver can be found :ros3-tutorial:`here <>`.
-This driver can be passed directly into our core inspection functions, and the ``path`` or ``nwbfile_path`` arguments in this case become the S3 path on the DANDI archive.
-Resolution of these paths can be performed via the following code...
+The general tutorial for using the :code:`ros3` driver can be found :ros3-tutorial:`here <>` - however, the NWB Inspector has implemented automatic resolution of asset paths so that the only thing required is the DANDI set ID (six-digit identifier)...

 .. code-block:: python